ash-iwn/ReactStats/README.md

 Usage:
 !stats *command*

-valid commands include joy, win, loss, syringe and pens (disappointed) commands can be added by updating emoji_dict with the command name and relevent emoji
+valid commands include joy, win, loss, syringe and pens (disappointed).

+commands can be added by updating emoji_dict with the command name and relevent emoji